 I love them both hot right off the grill and cold from the fridge.
 Yes, they taste great cold too.
 That’s a good reason for me to make more so that I have enough leftovers to enjoy the next day.

 Smoked jalapeno poppers are undoubtedly the most flavorful.
-Grilled or oven baked jalapeno poppers are great but there is no substitute for the smoke flavor and the color smoke imparts on food.
+Grilled, air fried poppers, or oven baked jalapeno poppers are great but there is no substitute for the smoke flavor and the color smoke imparts on food.
 I find that cherry, hickory and pecan work best for smoking jalapeno poppers.
 All three have rich flavor and give the food a dark color.
 My favorite of the three is cherry wood with its sweet and fruity flavor.

 A basic smoked jalapeno popper is typically stuffed with some cream cheese, cheddar cheese or a combination of the two.
 My secret ingredient that makes jalapeno poppers even better is turkey stuffing.
 Oh my goodness!
 The turkey stuffing makes a world of a difference.
 It adds more substance, more body, and more balance to the jalapeno popper.
 It also prevents the melted cheese from running off and soaks the juices in.
 These poppers are always such a success with family and friends that it’s the only way I make smoke jalapeno poppers now.